 Since they started serving tea back in 1926, Fortnum & Mason have become iconic in the afternoon tea sphere.
 Little ones will love their child-friendly version, served in the pretty Diamond Jubilee Salon in their Piccadilly flagship store.
 On the menu they’ll find a selection of plain and fruit scones, and cakes including a pink meringue, mini dark chocolate cake and Jammy Dodger biscuit.
-Book by calling 020 7734 8040 or emailing [email protected] or calling 020 7734 8040. fortnumandmason.com
+Book by emailing [email protected] or calling 020 7734 8040. fortnumandmason.com

 Kids’ Sci-Fi Tea at the Ampersand

-Winner of the best themed afternoon tea at the Afternoon Tea Awards, The Drawing Rooms has expanded its offering to include a new kids’ Sci-Fi Tea in line with its science tea offering.
+Winner of the best themed afternoon tea at the Afternoon Tea Awards, The Drawing Rooms has expanded its offering to include a kids’ Sci-Fi Tea in line with its science tea offering.
 This makes for the perfect pit stop after a morning exploring the neighbouring Natural History and Science Museums.
 Served on brightly coloured rocket stands, the kids’ Sci-Fi Tea offers a special selection of children’s favourites, including mini hot dogs, rocket cheese straws and brioche and jam sandwiches.
 There are even experimental build-your-own science puddings to top everything off.
-The menu is available 12:30-9pm, Monday – Saturday and 12:30-6pm on Sundays for £29.50 per person. www.ampersandhotel.com
+The menu is available 12:30-9pm, Monday – Saturday and 12:30-6pm on Sundays for £29.50 per person. ampersandhotel.com